popovserhii/magento-cmd-export/README.md

 # Magento CMD (command line interface) Export
 Magento command line export

-Add script to shell/ dicrectory in your magento project.
+Add script to shell/ directory in your magento project.

 Give your ```profile ID``` as an argument to the script (System > Import/Export > Profiles get profile ID from).